-Jody Folwell has long been one of the important innovators in Pueblo pottery.
-She is a daughter of Rose Naranjo and the mother of potters Polly Rose Folwell and Susan Folwell.
-Her pottery can be found in museums around the country and her work has been featured in numerous books, including “The Art of Clay” and “Legacy of Generations".
-Her revolutionary work of the 1970's changed the surface of Santa Clara pottery with her distinctive firings, use of various clay slips and utilizing non-traditional design elements.
-Creative patina and a wide variety of subject matter in her designs, not only follow elements of traditional Pueblo subjects but reach out to current events of the world.
-Today, Jody continues to evolve in her art and each piece brings together different aspects of her long history of making pottery.
+Jody Folwell has long been one of the essential innovators in Pueblo pottery.
+She is the daughter of Rose Naranjo and the mother of potters Polly Rose Folwell and Susan Folwell.
+Her pottery is displayed in museums around the country, and her work is featured in numerous books, including “The Art of Clay” and “Legacy of Generations.”
+Her revolutionary work of the 1970s changed the surface of Santa Clara pottery with her distinctive firings, use of various clay slips, and utilizing non-traditional design elements.
+Creative patina and a wide variety of subject matter in her designs follow elements of traditional Pueblo subjects and reach out to current events of the world.
+Today, Jody continues to evolve in her art, and each piece brings together different aspects of her long history of making pottery.